Liteserver node

 }

-Create index.js
+Create a file named index.js

-file with the following content:
+and include the following content:

-import { LiteSingleEngine } from 'ton-lite-/dist/engines/single.js'
+import { LiteSingleEngine } from 'ton-lite-client/dist/engines/single.js'

-import { LiteRoundRobinEngine } from 'ton-lite-/dist/engines/roundRobin.js'
+import { LiteRoundRobinEngine } from 'ton-lite-client/dist/engines/roundRobin.js'

-import { Lite } from 'ton-lite-/dist/.js'
+import { Lite } from 'ton-lite-client/dist/.js'

 import config from './config.json' assert {type: 'json'};